Ananthansp10/Weather-App/README.md

-This is a simple Weather App created with ReactJS and Weather API.This is website is responsive according to the devices.
+This is a simple Weather App created with ReactJS and Weather API.This website is responsive according to the devices.

 This Website Can Be Viewed On :- https://ananthansp-weather-app.netlify.app